The number one reason clients fall off their nutrition plan? “I didn’t have time.”

 4. Use Technology

-Tools like MealCircle generate automated shopping lists based on your plan, sorting items by aisle.
+Tools like MealCircle generate automated shopping lists based on the meal plan your dietitian builds, sorting items by aisle.
 This alone can save 20 minutes per grocery trip.

 5. Cook Once, Eat Twice